Mexico Topic 12

 Historian John W. Sherman, in his article “The Mexican Miracle and Its Collapse,” highlights the ideological and economic shifts initiated under Miguel Alemán Valdés that set the foundation for this period.
 He writes: “Alemán… profoundly changed the nation’s course by allying the state with moneyed interests, wooing foreign capital, accelerating industrialization, and undoing or mitigating many of the reforms promulgated by Cárdenas.”
 In this reorientation, the revolutionary legacy of agrarian reform and popular empowerment gave way to a developmentalist model anchored in foreign investment, technocratic governance, and urban industrialism.

-Despite initial successes, Alemán’s administration soon faced mounting criticism as the post-World War II global economy cooled.
-Sherman points to several interlinked factors: declining commodity prices, rising inflation due to the peso’s devaluation, and growing unemployment, exacerbated by the repatriation of thousands of Mexican braceros no longer needed in the U.S. labor market.
+Despite initial successes, Alemán’s administration soon faced mounting criticism as the post-World War II global economy slowed.
+Sherman points to several interlinked factors.
+These include declining commodity prices, rising inflation due to the peso’s devaluation, and growing unemployment, exacerbated by the repatriation of thousands of Mexican braceros no longer needed in the U.S. labor market.
 Furthermore, as the United States prioritized European reconstruction through the Marshall Plan, Latin America was largely excluded from postwar recovery initiatives.
 This neglect deepened frustration across the region, revealing the limits of Mexico’s economic dependence on its northern neighbor.

 Thus, while the Mexican Miracle symbolized a modernizing and industrializing nation, it also underscored the contradictions of a developmental model that privileged elite interests, marginalized rural and indigenous populations, and became increasingly vulnerable to external economic forces.